Find a Samsung Galaxy Note 8 deal

 All about the Samsung Galaxy Note8

-The Galaxy Note 8 is Samsung’s big flagship phablet - a larger-sized phone that sits somewhere between a phone and a tablet.
+Before the release of the Samsung Galaxy Note 9, the Note 8 was Samsung’s big flagship phablet - a larger-sized phone that sits somewhere between a phone and a tablet.
 Its official release date is 15 September, but luckily you can pre-order it before then.
 Here’s what we know about it so far.

 What does it look like?